 Getting Started with the Clover REST API using Postman

-The Clover REST API is a way for web apps and services to interact with Clover.
+The Clover REST API provides a way for apps and services to interact with Clover.
 However, you don’t need to build a complete web app to get started playing with our REST API.

-This guide is aimed for developers new to the Clover REST API and will demonstrate the basics to making test API requests with Postman.
+This guide is aimed for developers new to the Clover REST API and will demonstrate the basics of making API requests with Postman.

-Before getting to the exciting bits, you’ll need to make sure you have the following:
+Before we start making API requests, you’ll need to make sure you have the following:

 - A Clover sandbox developer account and test merchant.
 Sign up for a free sandbox developer account if you don’t have one yet.

 - Postman.
 Download it for free.
-There are other 3rd-party apps you can use to test API calls that offer similar functionality, but these instructions will use Postman.
+There are other 3rd-party apps that offer similar functionality, but these instructions will use Postman.